How to Increase Your Dealership Sales and Profitability

 Example of the types of consumer data selects that can be appended to your database include Date of Birth, Home Ownership, Occupation, Gender, Donors, Estimated Income, Age, Telephone Number, Ethnicity, Credit Card, Hobbies, Language Spoken, Purchase Behavior, Lifestyle Interests, Presence of Children, and Investments.

-Specialized VIN databases can really boost your acquisition strategies with information on a consumer’s current vehicle Type (car, SUV, truck, van), make and model, year, vehicle history, credit score range, and garage data.
+Specialized VIN automotive marketing data can really boost your acquisition strategies with information on a consumer’s current vehicle Type (car, SUV, truck, van), make and model, year, vehicle history, credit score range, and garage data.

 With accurate information on your prospects, you can be sure you are targeting just the right person with rich, right time contact.
 And in doing so, ensure you are driving more prospects into your dealership.